Forensic Investigation Unit

 The Fingerprint Development Unit supports crime scene investigations by developing and photographing fingerprints on various surfaces.
 The Unit can also forensically examine footprints and documents.

-The Fingerprint Bureau is responsible for processing finger marks submitted by Scenes of Crime and the Fingerprint Development Unit, and detainee fingerprints received from custody.
-The Bureau performs comparisons of crime scene marks and detainee fingerprints against the National Fingerprint Database (IDENT1) (opens new window) to establish a person’s identity and can provide expert evidence when required.
+The Fingerprint Bureau is responsible for processing finger marks submitted by Crime Scene Investigation and the Fingerprint Development Unit, and detainee fingerprints received from custody.
+The Bureau performs comparisons of crime scene marks and detainee fingerprints against the National Fingerprint Database (IDENT1) to establish a person’s identity and can provide expert evidence when required.

-Located within the Fingerprint Bureau, the Footwear Unit is responsible for processing detainee footwear impressions received from custody, and crime scene marks received by Scenes of Crime.
+Located at Headquarters South, the Footwear Unit is responsible for processing detainee footwear impressions received from custody, and crime scene marks received by CSI.
 The Footwear Unit can assist with identifying an offender and linking offences together.

 Forensic Submissions Unit

-The Forensic Submissions Unit is responsible for submitting DNA intelligence samples received from custody to the national DNA database.
+The Forensic Submissions Unit is responsible for the management of all exhibits submitted to Forensic Service Providers, both internal and external.
+They are also responsible for submitting DNA intelligence samples received from custody to the national DNA database.